-Finally, I found a good one on the Genesee Products web page.
-Before I bought it, I told the technician at Genesee that I didn't want to start the installation process if it was going to require any welding, sawing, or special tools.
+Finally, I found a good one.
+Before I bought it, I told the technician that I didn't want to start the installation process if it was going to require any welding, sawing, or special tools.
 He assured me that I could complete the installation with nothing more than a screwdriver and a pair of pliers.
 I bought one, and he was right.
 Their modules look essentially like a big aluminum washer with a plastic blob on it with wires sticking out of it that gets installed inside the distributor in place of the points and condenser.
 It seemed kind of small, but after installing it, the tractor started right away - even after sitting for 3 years.
 In fact, I photographed the entire installation process so that others can see how easy it is.

 is a photo of the tractor's electrical parts before the installation of the

 electronic ignition unit has begun.
 The tractor has been in the family since